asgaines/LED-Matrix/README.md

 # LED Matrix Control for Arduino

 Provides a number of functions for controlling LED matrices using an Arduino with LedControl library.
+Image taken of Snake game in package.

 ![Snake Game](img/snake.jpg)